 The Philippines has imposed local content requirements and foreign exchange restrictions as part of its passenger car, commercial vehicle, and motorcycle development plans.
 The local content requirements and foreign exchange restrictions differ according to engine displacement for passenger cars, according to shape and weight for commercial vehicles, and according to whether two or three wheels are used for motorcycles.
+And, the

-The Philippines also imposes local content requirements in coconut-based chemicals (soap and detergent).
+Philippines imposes local content requirements in coconuts-based chemicals (soap and detergent).

 The Philippines notified the WTO of these measures, and in October 1999 requested an extension under the provisions of the TRIMs Agreement until the end of December 2004, citing the Asian economic crisis as the reason it would be difficult to fulfil its Agreement obligations.
-Although the WTO was currently reviewing this request, in June 2000, the United States requested for a consultation according to the Article 23 of GATT, but failed to reach a mutually satisfactory solution.
-A panel was subsequently established at the request of the United States in November 2000; Japan and India participate on this panel as third parties.
+The Council for Trade in Goods is currently reviewing this request.
 Japan should continue to watch that measures are not expanded.